What's New

 YMFF: Feature management made easy

-Every company I worked at needed a way to manage availability of features in the apps already shipped to customers.
-Surprisingly enough, feature flags (a.k.a. feature toggles a.k.a. feature switches) tend to cause a lot of struggle.
+Every company I worked for needed a way to manage availability of features in the apps already shipped to the users.
+Surprisingly, feature flags (a.k.a. feature toggles a.k.a. feature switches) tend to cause a lot of struggle.

 I aspire to change that.